 Board Game Box 5: Terraforming Mars

 Terraforming Mars is a new sci-fi classic.
 The name, the font, the picture in the center of the frame…all of these imply the sci-fi theme.
 If you pay close attention, you’ll notice the art doesn’t depict conflict, but you still get a vague sense of unease.
-I think it’s because of the prevalance of hard lines throughout the art, which give you a sense that you’re getting into a complex game.
+I think it’s because of the prevalence of hard lines throughout the art, which give you a sense that you’re getting into a complex game.
 It’s subtle, but you can feel it long before you can recognize it.

 Is there a board game out there with great box art that tells you what you’re getting into?
 Let me know in the comments below!